keesiemeijer/custom-post-type-date-archives/readme.md

 This will set the post status for **newly** published posts with a sceduled **future date** to 'publish' instead of 'future'.
 Sceduled (future) posts are no longer hidden in the front end of your site.
 To update old sceduled posts with the post status 'publish' use [bulk edit](http://bobwp.com/bulk-edit-posts-wordpress/) and set the status to publish.

 To reverse this behaviour for all post types use the code below in your (child) theme's functions.php file.
+With this the post status for **newly** scheduled posts remains 'future'.
+Use the same bulk edit trick to set the 'future' post status for older posts.
 ```php
 // Don't publish scedueled posts for all custom post types that support date archives.
 // Sceduled posts are still displayed in the custom post type date archives.